 SwatTank is an idea competition that provides students with the opportunity to take a rough idea, product, or concept and develop it towards its next incarnation, ideation, or realization.
-The process has student teams submit proposals at the end of first semester, pitch their ideas in a primary round, and then top teams are chosen to compete in the SwatTank Finals in April.
+The process has student teams working on developing their ideas and projects by attending workshops, programs, or meeting with staff before putting together an official pitch for Round One.
+In this round, teams are assessed on overall business idea, their creativity, and quality of their pitch.
+Top teams are then chosen to compete in the SwatTank Finals in April.

 The 2021 SwatTank is taking putting introducing a new twist from our normal operations.
 Let us officially introduce, Swat(tiny)Tank: A Pitch Competition.
 This scaled back format will capture the excitement of starting with an idea and bringing it to the next stages of iteration and give Swarthmore student teams a similar experience of participating in SwatTank.
 Explore out the Swat(tiny)Tank Webpage for additional information!

 While there are no required events to participate in Swat(tiny)Tank this year, we have put together a list of events that we think could be really helpful as you prepare for Round One.
 Take a look and let us know if you have any questions about what you see below.

 - Intro to Ideation Workshop - March 3rd at 4:30 - 5:30 pm EST: In just 60-minutes, we'll share how to get started on taking your ideas and building them into scalable projects.
 This program is the first of many great opportunities to dig deep into building your creative mindsets this spring!
 We'll be using online collaboration tools (hey, MURAL) and talking about design thinking, human-centered design, and answering questions about Springovation in the CIL.
 Everyone is welcome!